CVESD Report

 High School's new School of

-Social Justice intrigued him, and
+Social Justice intrigued him,

-Gomez moved not only into a
+and Gomez moved not only into

-classroom with older kids but
+a classroom with older kids but

 into a new school district -- San

 Diego Unified.
-He says he took a
+He says he took

-$10,000 pay cut for the chance to
+a $10,000 pay cut for the

-teach at Lincoln.
+chance to teach at Lincoln.

-No doubt, Lincoln is an attractive
+No doubt, Lincoln is an

-place.
-There are tennis courts on
+attractive place.
+There are

-top of the parking garage and
+parking garage and each

-each classroom has a state-of-
+classroom has a state-of-the-

-the-art multimedia system.
+art multimedia system.
 The

 executive principal, Mel Collins,